Introduction

 The drain allows doctors to monitor fluid output and helps prevent these collections from interfering with the early healing process.

 In most transplant centers, the drain remains in place for several days until fluid production decreases to a safe level.
+However, as I learned personally, timelines do not always follow the average.

-The Ureteric Stent
+2. The Ureteric Stent

 The ureter is the tube that carries urine from the kidney to the bladder.
 During transplant surgery, the donor kidney’s ureter must be surgically connected to the recipient’s bladder.